Fort Mudge, Georgia

 Fort Mudge is an unincorporated community in Brantley County in the U.S. state of Georgia.

 History

 Fort Mudge (the fort after which the community is named) is described as "a temporary fortification during the Florida war", established in 1813.
 It was abandoned at the end of the war, although it may have been briefly reoccupied in 1838 during the Second Seminole War.

 In popular culture

-It is occasionally mentioned in the comic strip Pogo.
+It is occasionally mentioned in the comic strip Pogo, being quite near the edge of the Okefenokee Swamp that is the strip's setting.

 Species of special concern

 The Georgia Department of Natural Resources lists several species of special concern in or near Fort Mudge.